ChrisDavis04/ShootingStar/README.md

+#CREDITS FOR ASSETS USED
+For the sound effects I utilized assets on opengameart.org and all the credits can be found within the actual code as well as here
+Orbital Colossus.mp3 (background music) by Matthew Pablo Laser3.wav, Laser11.wav, and Laser7.wav (shooting, explosion, and button sound effects) by dklon 8bit_bomb_explosion.wav (damage sound effect) by Luke.RUSTLTD 17.mp3 (healing sound effect) by Zoltan Milhalyi
+Space Music.mp3 (background music) by Hitctrl

+All of the visual elments such as the background, ship, text boxes, and meteors were all hand drawn by me

+#Documentation
 Import all the necessary modules to draw assets from such as pyGame the SimpleGE as well as random for the randomness of the falling object.
 Start off by creating a class called "Game" that runs via the simpleGE.scene that will actually run the game Initialize all the attributes of the class